zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 If we did these 3 things – like we already do with software licences – then we could finally end all this drama get back to writing awesome software.

 <!-- prettier-ignore -->
-[^1]: "Professional interest" in community concensus is an extreme understatement.
+[^1]: "Professional interest" in community consensus is an extreme understatement.
 I [founded my startup](https://medium.com/appleseedcorp/a-fresh-start-747b2ce00240) appleseed.vote specifically to tackle the problem.